Skip to main content

 2228°C

-Community tanks 200L or more where a group of three or more can establish a stable social hierarchy among rockwork.
+Best for: Community tanks 200L or more where a group of five or more can establish a stable social hierarchy among rockwork.

 Top things that go wrong